CactusVPN Review 2025: A Competitive VPN Service

 Kill switch test

-• Kill switch test results: Failed
+• Kill switch test results: CactusVPN passed its kill switch test.

-CactusVPN failed our kill switch test
+CactusVPN's kill switch test results (passed).

 CactusVPN compatibility